hogaku/AZ-220-Microsoft-Azure-IoT-Developer/Legacy Labs/LAB_AK_20-build-with-iot-central.md

 1. Use the same top-down process to add the Properties capabilities.

-    You will have a chance to arrange the tiles on your dashboard later later in the lab.
+    You will have a chance to arrange the tiles on your dashboard later in the lab.
 For now, you just want a dashboard that will confirm all the telemetry being sent from your remote device.

     There's no need to add the commands to the dashboard, though that option does exist.